Chapter 3. Frontend

 Moving and renaming

-The POST request must contain a JSON object with the action property value mv, and the destination property set to the new name or path.
-If the destination path is relative (i.e., does not start with /) then it is resolved against the request’s path parameter.
+property set to the new name or path.
+If the destination path is relative (i.e., does not start with /

-The following example renames the source to new-name.
+The following example renames the source to new-name

 {